vhsenna/django-to-do-app/README.md

-# TO DO App
+# To Do List

-TO DO App with Django.
+To Do List with Django.